vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

 1): Solve problems on arrays (easy -> medium -> hard)
     b) Medium
-        -[] rearrange the array elements in positive and negative items -[] next permutation
+        -[] next permutation
         -[] longest consecutive sequence in the array -[] set matrix zero